rossbeazley/meowterm/README.md

 ## License

-This project is licensed under the [Mozilla Public License](LICENSE).
+This project is licensed under the [Mozilla Public License](LICENSE)

-## Contact

-If you have any questions or suggestions, feel free to reach out to us at meowterm@example.com.

-Happy coding and meowing away! 🐱🚀
+## Happy coding and meowing away! 🐱